Due to the short amount of time left until the Summer 2018 exam session, we advise students to reconsider moving their exam intention to Summer 2019.

 Active e-book versions of these texts will be included free with your course:

-- Edexcel A Level Chemistry Student Book 1, Graham Curtis, Andrew Hunt and Graham Hill, Hodder Education 2015
+- Edexcel A Level Chemistry Student Book 1, G Curtis, A Hunt and G Hill, Hodder Education 2015

-- Edexcel A Level Chemistry Student Book 2, Graham Curtis, Andrew Hunt and Graham Hill, Hodder Education 2015
+Edexcel A Level Chemistry Student Book 2, G Curtis, A Hunt and G Hill, Hodder Education 2015

-Maths Skills for A Level Chemistry, Dan McGowan and Emma Poole, Nelson Thornes 2013
+Maths Skills for A Level Chemistry, D McGowan and E Poole, Nelson Thornes 2013